-Once a guitarist has reached from a beginner guitarist to a certain stage in their playing, they get a hankering for upgrading their guitar from the beginner instrument that they’ve been learning on to another great guitar.
+Once a guitarist has learned all the guitar tricks a beginner guitar has, they get a hankering for upgrading their guitar from the beginner instrument that they’ve been learning on to another, to even learn guitar better!

 The Fender Standard Stratocaster is made in Mexico.
-The parts are similar to other Strats the company produces, but is more affordable due to lower labour costs.
+The parts of this intermediate electric guitar is similar to other Strats the company produces, but is more affordable due to lower labour costs.
 The most notable difference in terms of parts is the pickups.

 Currently, the Strat comes with a rosewood or maple fingerboard.
 It sports an alder body and maple neck.
 All hardware and electronics are stock standard Fender.